AriyaArKa/NML/README.md

 2. For each iteration:
    - Compute the new value for each variable using the previous iteration's values.
    - Calculate the error between the new and old values.
-3. Repeat until the maximum error is less than the specified tolerance or the maximum number of iterations is reached.
+3. Repeat until the maximum error exceeds the specified tolerance or the maximum number of iterations is reached.

 **Convergence Criteria**: